 Teams are often judged on-time and on-budget.
 In an environment of extreme uncertainty, this will incentivise the wrong behaviour.
 Companies need accountability measures that benefit the company and the team.
 Many managers know this but finding the right accountability measures is not that easy.

 Successful innovation teams learn and execute the right thing at the right time, with maximum speed and minimal resources.
-To encourage this behaviour, it should simply be measured.
-It makes more sense to understand the number of new insights teams can gather and the quality of experiments teams are running.
-Insight and experimentation velocity are sensible KPIs here.
+To encourage this behaviour, it needs and can be measured.
+It makes more sense to understand the number and quality of experiments and research conducted and insights gathered.
+This is monitored by insight and experimentation velocity though there are many more sensible KPI’s.